 A husband and wife have an argument.
-The wife calls police but she calms down before they arrive.
-She tells police that she does not want any action taken.
-However despite this, police take out an AVO on behalf of the wife with restrictive conditions that prevent the husband from contacting the wife.
+The wife calls the police but she calms down before they arrive.
+She tells the police that she does not want any action taken.
+Despite this, police take out an Apprehended Violence Order (AVO) on behalf of the wife with restrictive conditions that prevent the husband from contacting the wife.
 In effect, the husband had to move out of the premises immediately.

-The police have the power to apply for an Apprehended Violence Order if they believe it is necessary.
+The police have the power to apply for an AVO if they believe it is necessary.
 There seems to be public policy that if there is any risk of domestic violence, the police will apply for an order.
-Common sense might suggest that it would be appropriate to evaluate the situation after the parties have had an opportunity to think about what had occurred and then consider whether it was still appropriate to seek an Order.
-Perhaps the law should be changed to have a temporary apprehended violence order that expires within 48 hours unless either party makes application for the order to continue.
-It is so simple to get an AVO.
-It is acknowledged that an AVO is a valid means of regulating the behaviour of one person to another – but it should not be issued without a genuine need.
-Common sense should be applied and not some policy decision.
+Common sense might suggest that it would be appropriate to evaluate the situation after the parties have had an opportunity to think about what has occurred and then consider whether it was still appropriate to seek an order.
+Perhaps the law should be changed to have a temporary AVO that expires within 48 hours unless either party makes application for the order to continue.

 While an AVO can be a valuable took in regulating the behaviour of one person toward another, it should not be issued without a genuine need.
 Common sense should be applied.

 Nyman Gibson Miralis provides expert advice and representation in cases involving domestic violence and AVOs.